 Scroll down to see the video of how to make these Scalloped Potatoes.

-What Type of Potatoes to use for scallop potatoes
+What type of potatoes to use for a Scalloped Potatoes Recipe

 For this recipe, I recommend you use plain old Russet potatoes.
 These are the type of potatoes typically sold in grocery stores.
 Russet potatoes have a higher starch content and this helps keep the structure of this recipe.
 If you don’t have any Russets, I would try another white potato such as Atlantic, Snowden, Dakota Pearl, Superior, Kennebec, Shepody, Cal White and Pike.
 My second choice would be one of the yellow potatoes like a Yukon Gold, Innovator, Yukon Gem, Keuka Gold or Satina.
 I would not make this dish with a red potato, we can do all sorts of things with a red potato, they aren’t starchy enough for this dish.

 This is a basic potatoes dish but you can change it up very easily.
 Here are some suggestions:

 - If you have any left-over ham, you can easily add it to this recipe.

 - Some cooked bacon would also be amazing in this dish.

 - I like to finish this dish with cheese.
 I recommend Swiss cheese, Cheddar cheese, and Colby.

 - You may also want to sprinkle some fresh herbs on this just before servings.
 I would recommend fresh parsley, sliced green onions, chives, or even some fresh tarragon.

 What is difference between scalloped and au gratin potatoes?